aaronsb/fizzbuzztensor/docs/tensor-fizzbuzz-paper.md

 # TensorFizzBuzz: A Signal Processing Approach to a Classic Problem

-**Abstract**: We present a novel tensor-based approach to FizzBuzz that reveals its underlying mathematical structure as a periodic signal with well-defined spectral properties.
+**Abstract**: We present a tensor-based approach to FizzBuzz that reveals its underlying mathematical structure as a periodic signal with well-defined spectral properties.
 By representing FizzBuzz as a pattern vector of period 15, we reduce the problem from algorithmic conditionals to simple modular indexing.
 We demonstrate that FizzBuzz can be understood as a discrete signal with a fundamental frequency of 1/15 cycles per sample, and explore connections to trigonometric and Fourier-based solutions.

 ---